staystatic/staystatic-starter/README.md

 - /about.md

-Note: Because it's a page (not a post) there's no date in the front matter (meta data)
+Note: Because it's a page (not a post) there's no date in the front matter (meta data).
+Please add your tools title and use the folder and filenames for your (web)site builder tool.

 ### One simple stylesheets

 in plain vanilla simple styles in a single file

 - /style.css

 ### Three building blocks (includes/partials)